JSON

 The .j

-namespace is reserved for use by Kx, as are all single-letter namespaces.
+namespace is reserved for use by KX, as are all single-letter namespaces.

 Consider all undocumented functions in the namespace as its private API – and do not use them.